|

 • Warm brushed nickel with grey

-That said, brass isn’t going anywhere anytime soon—but it does need to be used more thoughtfully.
+That said, brass isn’t going anywhere—if anything it’s having a second run now that everyone is moving off matte black.
+But it’s the aged, unlacquered and antique versions doing the work in 2026, not the shiny polished gold.
 If you’re going to use it, go bold.
 I love pairing brass with much richer, moodier tones—it feels far more intentional and high-end that way.

 Antique Brass